DIMSI-IS/BackROLL/backroll-dev/README.md

 1. Be shure you are in the right directory: `cd backroll-dev`
 2. Start the project with docker compose by specifing your local ip address: `HOST_IP=your.local.ip.address docker compose up`

 The local ip address is required to make the SSO work.
+The first start is longer due to image building an container initialisation.

 ## User interface